Studentenverbindung: Organization

 Once finished with higher education and having started a career, the inactive Burschen are asked to resign from the fraternity's core members and become Alte Herren or Philister.
 This involves losing influence in active fraternity life and in voting in the core fraternity's democratic process, allowing younger generations to take their place.
 Major decisions, though, are still made by an annual Convent where every member, student or not, has at least one vote; the Alte Herren Commission (short AHC) which represent all Alte Herren usually have double votes and veto rights.
-They also take care of the financial overview and supervising the Verbindungshaus.
+They also take care of the financial overview and supervise the Verbindungshaus.

 Furthermore, all Alte Herren are commonly asked to pay a certain annual sum to help sustain the fraternity fiscally, to actively participate in democratic decisions concerning only Alte Herren, and to pay regular visits to the fraternity's festivities.

 A notable characteristic of this structure is that the relationship between active members and Alte Herren is usually so close that even the youngest members are asked to address even their most decorated Alte Herren by Du, the intimate form of addressing someone in German, or even by their first names.
-This commonly includes referring to one another as "Verbindungs-bruder" (Brother).
+This commonly includes referring to one another as "Verbindungsbruder" (Brother).
 As it is possible for any Verbindung to forge treaties with another, this may also be extended to members of other fraternities.
 This relationship between the old and the young allows young members to learn how to bear responsibilities themselves.

 Mensur

 To laymen, the most well-known tradition of Studentenverbindungen is the Mensur, a special form of very strictly regulated, fixed-stance fencing ritual.
-The Mensur is practised with sharp blades, and although the body is well-protected, it allows for deep (cosmetic) facial and cranial wounds, which often result in a scar which is called Schmiss.
-The Schmiss was once regarded as the passport to a better future, because the Mensur strives to educate physical and mental strength by exposing the combatants to a rare and extreme situation.
-In modern times, opinions differ, although the principle stays the same: whereas one would formerly engage in a Mensur to be hit, many fencing students of today will rather engage in combat in order to prove their competence by not being wounded, instead focusing on reinforcing the bond between members of the fraternity.
-Some fraternities that do not practice academic fencing have other rituals that are meant to substitute this ritual of group dynamics, such as extreme hiking.
+The Mensur is practised with sharp blades, and although the eyes are protected, it allows for cosmetic facial wounds, which often result in a scar which is called Schmiss.
+The scars are a point of pride that demonstrate the member's "readiness to fight".

-While the Mensur is the most central principle to some Verbindungen, especially of the Corps, Burschenschaften and Landsmannschaften, these organizations require their members to fence with each other.
+Fencing is not a requirement of all fraternities.
+Mensur is the most central principle to some Verbindungen, especially of the Corps, Burschenschaften and Landsmannschaften.
 Other Verbindungen allow their members to fence voluntarily, but the majority of these now forbid their members to fence.
 In particular, Christian fraternities decline the Mensur from general ethical perspectives, with Catholic fraternities even being formally restricted on the ground of the 5th commandment "You shall not kill", which includes the integrity of the God-given body in general.